Skip to main content

 Finishing a Bachelor's Degree Faster at an Online University

 Learning how many credits you’ll need to graduate is crucial when it comes to mapping out your college timeline — as is deciding how many classes you can take per term.
-And, if you already accumulated credits at another college, be sure to find a transfer-friendly university that counts them toward your current experience.
+And, if you already earned credits at another college, be sure to find a transfer-friendly program that counts them toward your current experience.

 Latisha Aguilar a 2021 BA in psychology graduate from SNHULatisha Aguilar ’21 attended college after high school, but she wasn’t sure what type of career she wanted to pursue.
-Now, after becoming a mother to a child with special needs and gaining professional experience working with children, she's set her sights on an eventual role as a middle school guidance counselor.
+After becoming a mother to a child with special needs and gaining professional experience working with children, she set her sights on an eventual role as a middle school guidance counselor.

 Aguilar transferred almost 90 credits from previous experiences to SNHU and got right to work finishing her bachelor’s degree in psychology with a concentration in child and adolescent development.
-The 8-week bachelor degree course terms and flexible coursework schedules — along with the credits transferred — allowed her to move faster through the program than she anticipated.
+The 8-week bachelor degree course terms and flexible coursework schedules — along with the credits transferred — allowed her to finish her bachelor's degree faster than she anticipated.

 So, she doubled up and finished her bachelor’s in two years — all while raising four children and working full-time as an interventions behavioral specialist.
 “I’m just grateful because I feel like I'm just another step forward to reaching my goal,” Aguilar said.